-While a dog may retain its ability to control urination and defecation during the earlier phases of phases of degenerative myelopathy, they will eventually lose these functions as the disease progresses to paralysis.
-Initially this may present as the occasional accident and over time will develop to full loss of continence -- urinary and fecal.
+While a dog may retain its ability to control urination and defecation during the earlier phases of nervous system shutdown , they will eventually lose these functions as the issue progresses to paralysis.
+Initially this may present as the occasional accident and over time will develop to full loss of urinary and fecal control.

-If a dog is displaying any of the troublesome health problems outlined above, it should be promptly evaluated by a licensed veterinarian to rule out other causes like arthritis and hip dysplasia.
-In some dogs, both DM and these conditions are present, Myelopathy degenerative is diagnosed using a combination of genetic testing, health history, x rays, and physical evaluation of the dog’s hind end.
+If a dog is displaying any of the troublesome health problems outlined above, it should be promptly evaluated by a licensed veterinarian to rule out other causes like severe joint issues.
+In some dogs, both nervous system disorders and these conditions are present, Nervous System disorders are diagnosed using a combination of genetic testing, health history, x rays, and physical evaluation of the dog’s hind end.

-Currently, there is no veterinary treatment or cure for degenerative myelopathy in dogs.
-However, treating any comorbid conditions (like arthritis or hip dysplasia) can reduce DM symptoms, provide pain relief, help keep your dog as mobile as possible and improve their overall quality of life.
-Diet and exercise are critical in dogs with DM, especially preventing obesity, which adds additional stress on the spine and joints.
-Physical Therapy can be used to prolong quality of life as well as protect muscle mass in dogs with DM.
-Research shows that clinical signs of the progression of DM can be slowed with a combination of vitamins, corticosteroids like prednisone, and exercise therapy.
+Currently, there is no veterinary treatment or cure for nervous system shutdown in dogs.
+However, treating any comorbid conditions can reduce symptoms, provide discomfort relief, help keep your dog as mobile as possible and improve their overall quality of life.
+Diet and exercise are critical in dogs with nervous system dysfunctions, especially preventing obesity, which adds additional stress on the spine and joints.
+Physical Therapy can be used to prolong quality of life as well as protect muscle mass in dogs.
+Research shows that clinical signs of the progression of nervous system issues can be slowed with a combination of vitamins, corticosteroids like prednisone, and exercise therapy.

 Quality of life for Dogs with DM

-Diagnosis with a degenerative disease or condition does not have to signal the end of your happy relationship with your pet.
+Diagnosis with a degenerative issue or condition does not have to signal the end of your happy relationship with your pet.
 Great advances have been made in the technology used for assistance devices, which can help a dog retain some mobility after its legs have been weakened/paralyzed.
-Many dogs are unable to walk within 6 to 9 months of this disease’s onset.
-Many dogs are quick to adjust to the new routines and devices associated with DM.
+Many dogs are unable to walk within 6 to 9 months of a particularly severe case of nervous system shutdown onset.
 Maintaining an open dialogue with your vet is crucial to your pets quality of life.